 - Update your protection.
 Antivirus software provides a crucial layer of protection against hacking attacks, so make sure the security on all your devices is up to date.

 - Cherish your private keys.
 Without your private key, you can’t access your wallet.
-With this in mind, make sure all your keys are stored somewhere secure and that you never share them with anyone else.
+With this in mind, make sure all of your keys are stored somewhere secure and that you never share them with anyone else.

 - Pick the perfect password.
 The more effort you put into creating a strong and complicated password, the more secure your crypto tokens will be.